dereknovak/Personal-Resources/definitions.md

 ### Shallow Copy

-  A shallow copy, formed by calling the `dup` or `clone` methods on an object, creates a duplicate object that is separate from the original; however, any existing nested objects will be shared between both.
+  A shallow copy, formed by calling the `dup` or `clone` methods on an object, is a duplicate object that is separate from the original; however, any existing nested objects will be shared between both.
 As a result, changes made to the duplicate object will not affect the original, but ones made to the nested objects will.

   Example
   ```ruby